Homer W. Smith: Biography

-Smith was born in Denver, and three years later, his family moved to Cripple Creek, Colorado, which was included in both the Cripple Creek miners' strike of 1894 and the Colorado Labor Wars of 1903–04.
+Smith was born on January 2, 1895, in Denver, and three years later, his family moved to Cripple Creek, Colorado, which was included in both the Cripple Creek miners' strike of 1894 and the Colorado Labor Wars of 1903–04.
 He had a stutter from about the age of five, to which he attributes his introspectiveness.
 Smith's mother died by the time he was seven; he had five older siblings at the time, the oldest of which was 26.
 Smith describes his father as "of the generation that had one foot still planted in religious tradition, the other planted in irreligious rationalism. ...
 For his mixed sentiment and skepticism my father paid off his conscience by generous hospitality, and any minister of any gospel was welcome at his table."

 At the age of eleven, while Smith had the measles, his father built him a shed in which he could conduct scientific experiments; these involved chemistry and microbiology, as well as the use of a vacuum pump, telegraph, static machine, X-ray tube, and Tesla coil.
 He also dissected cats, which fueled his interest for biology and diminished his faith in anthropocentrism.
 As a result of the apathy he felt following the sinking of the RMS Titanic on April 15, 1912, he set out on a philosophical quest of reading and writing with a renewed focus towards scholarship.

 Smith received his D.Sc in 1921 from Johns Hopkins University School of Hygiene and Public Health.
 From 1928 until his retirement in 1961 he was the Professor of Physiology and Director of the Physiological Laboratories at New York University School of Medicine.
 Smith was a leader in the field of renal physiology.
 His elegant experiments on the kidney in the 1930s proved beyond any doubt that it operated according to physical principles, both as a filter and a secretory organ, eliminating the last vestige of vitalism in physiology.
 He used inulin (at the same time as A. N. Richards) to measure how much kidney filtrate is formed.
 His book The Kidney: Structure and Function in Health and Disease (1951) was an authoritative summary of what was known at that time.